bini34/profile/README.md

 ## 🚀 What I Do

 - 🌐 Front-end Development with HTML, CSS, and JavaScript
-- 📊 Data Visualization with D3.js and Plotly
 - 🚀 Building Interactive Web Applications
-- 🧪 Experimenting with Machine Learning and AI

 ## 🛠️ Technologies & Tools

 ### Programming Languages